© Unofficial Royalty 2023

 November 16, 1272 – Death of King Henry III of England at the Palace of Westminster in London, England; buried at Westminster Abbey in London, England

-King Henry III became king on October 18, 1216, at the age of nine, and reigned 56 years, 29 days, until his death in 1272.
-Among British monarchs, only King George III, Queen Victoria, and Queen Elizabeth II have reigned longer.
+King Henry III became king on October 18, 1216, at the age of nine, and reigned 56 years, 29 days, until he died in 1272.
+Only King George III, Queen Victoria, and Queen Elizabeth II have reigned longer.
 He was the first child of King John and his second wife Isabella, Countess of Angoulême, and named after King John’s father, King Henry II.
-In 1236, Henry married Eleanor of Provence and the couple had five children.
+In 1236, Henry III married Eleanor of Provence and the couple had five children.
 The English barons became displeased with Henry III’s demands for extra funds, Henry’s methods of government, and widespread famine.
 This displeasure ultimately resulted in a civil war, the Second Barons’ War (1264–1267).
 Ultimately, authority was restored to King Henry III and severe retribution was exacted on the rebellious barons.
 Henry III’s most important legacy is Westminster Abbey.
 In 1042, King Edward the Confessor began rebuilding St. Peter’s Abbey to provide himself with a royal burial church, the first Westminster Abbey.
 Construction of the second and present church was begun in 1245 by Henry III who selected the site for his burial.
-In 1269, Henry oversaw a grand ceremony to rebury Edward the Confessor in a magnificent new shrine, personally helping to carry the body to its new resting place.
-When Henry III died in1272 at the age of 69, by his own direction, he was buried in the original coffin of Edward the Confessor.
-Eventually, a grander tomb was built for Henry and in 1290, his remains were moved to their current location in Westminster Abbey in Edward the Confessor’s Chapel, in a tomb directly north of Edward the Confessor’s shrine.
+In 1269, Henry oversaw a grand ceremony to rebury Edward the Confessor in a magnificent new shrine, helping to carry the body to its new resting place.
+When Henry III died in 1272 at the age of 69, he was buried in the original coffin of Edward the Confessor.
+Eventually, a grander tomb was built for Henry, and in 1290, his remains were moved to their current location in Westminster Abbey in Edward the Confessor’s Chapel, in a tomb directly north of Edward the Confessor’s shrine.

 Unofficial Royalty: King Henry III of England